sadasant/sadasant/source/2014-04-05-xmacro-tasks-automation.md

     <Smile>

-Then, as the use-case states, we're in tmux, so we can select that text pressing `<Ctrl+b>[`, it will stop rendering the terminal and let you move/select/etc over the rendered text, but starting from the point your cursor was before pressing those keys.
+Then, as the use-case states, we're in tmux, so we can select that text pressing `<Ctrl+b>[`, it will stop rendering the terminal, and it will let you move over or select the rendered text, but starting from the point your cursor was before pressing those keys.
 So, as we set it to work like vim, now we can press `0` to go to the beginning of the line, then press `4l` to move to the beginning of the path, then press `v` to start the selection, then press `$` to